Kripke-Joyal forcing for type theory and uniform fibrations: Path types

 uniformly in $c$.
 Since $x$ can be rewritten as $(a,a',u)\co \yon{c} \to 1.\alpha.\alpha.\alpha^{\II}$, we have $c\forces u\co \alpha^{\II}(a,a')$.
 By \cref{prop:pathcontr} we then obtain $c \forces \varepsilon_u \co (\alpha(x)^\II)^\II(\con{(a)},u)$.
 Substituting $a$ in the second premise of the elimination rule yields $c\forces b(a) \co \beta(a,a,\con(a))$.
 Transporting the latter along $\varepsilon_u$ by \cref{prop:transport} then provides $c\forces \varepsilon_u * b(a) \co \beta(a,a',u)$.
 Now set

 Uniformity in $c$ follows from the same for each of the terms in the construction of $j_{(a,a',u)}$.
 Indeed, given $f \co d\to c$, we have

-Finally, if $\con\co A\to A^\II$ is a cofibration then, looking at \eqref{diag:Idelim}, the map $j$ can be (uniformly) replaced by a homotopic one $j \sim j'$ that \emph{also} makes the upper triangle commute, by a standard argument using the fibration on the right.
+Finally, if $\con\co A\to A^\II$ is a cofibration then, looking at \eqref{diag:Idelim}, the map $j$ can be (uniformly) replaced by a homotopic one $j \sim j'$ that \emph{also} makes the upper triangle commute, by a standard argument using the fibration on the right (as in e.g.~\cite[Lemma 56]{awodey-cubical-git}).
 The new map $j'$ then validates \emph{both} the elimination and computation rules.

-Note that the required coherence conditions for $A^\II$ and $j$ with respect to all context maps $Y \to X$ are ensured by the same device used for $\Pi$ in \eqref{diagram:Picomp}; namely, we apply the above construction once in a universal case constructed from the classifying type $\UVptd\to\UV$, and then obtain all of the instances in a uniform way by composition.
+Note that the required coherence conditions for $A^\II$ and $j$ with respect to all context maps $Y \to X$ are ensured by the same device used for $\Pi$ in \eqref{diagram:Picomp}; namely, we apply the above construction once in a universal case constructed from small map classifier $\UVptd\to\UV$, and then obtain all of the instances in a uniform way by composition.
 See \cite[Section 2.4]{Awo18-naturalModels} for details. \end{proof}

 \begin{rmk} The condition that the constant path map $\con \co A\to A^\II$ is a cofibration holds, for instance, when \emph{all} monos are taken as cofibrations, as in a Cisinski model structure.
 When this fails, as it may for presheaves not valued in sets, one can still recover the computation rule \eqref{eq:Idcomp} by factoring $\con\co A\to A^\II$ into a cofibration followed by a (uniform) trivial fibration (\cref{rmk:tfib-as-algebras}), as shown in~\cite{swan2018identity}. \end{rmk}